das-labor/panopticon/doc/pil.rst

   instr i(logic_xor{true,false},variable("a"));
   instr j(int_add{variable("b"),contant(55)},variable("c"));

 Classes the represent PIL values are defined in "value.hh".
-These are either "constant", "variable", "memory" or "undefined".
-The "lvalue" type is a union of all value classes the can be the target of an assignment, "rvalue" combines all implemented value types.
+These are either :cpp:class:`constant`, :cpp:class:`variable`, :cpp:class:`memory` or :cpp:class:`undefined`.
+The :cpp:class:`lvalue` type is a union of all value classes the can be the target of an assignment, :cpp:class:`rvalue` combines all implemented value types.

-The PIL operations are named <domain>_<operation> where <domain> is either "int" for operations accepting integer arguments, "logic" for operations on booleans or "univ" if both types are allowed.
-Keep in mind that "univ" operations do not allow mixing of types.
+The PIL operations are named <domain>_<operation> where <domain> is either ``int`` for operations accepting integer arguments, ``logic`` for operations on booleans or ``univ`` if both types are allowed.
+Keep in mind that ``univ`` operations do not allow mixing of types.
 All arguments need be either integers of booleans.
 Supported operations are:

-- univ_phi
+- Phi selection
-- ...
+- No operation

-To make "instr" instance construction easier, the disassembler framework defines a "code_generator" class and give an instance of it to the semantic function of an opcode.
-The "code_generator" structure has methods for starting new mnemonics and appending PIL instructions to them.
+To make :cpp:class:`instr` instance construction easier, the disassembler framework defines a :cpp:class:`code_generator` class and give an instance of it to the semantic function of an opcode.
+The :cpp:class:`code_generator` structure has methods for starting new mnemonics and appending PIL instructions to them.

 .. code-block:: c++

-  ---test a, b => a = a*55 + b
   st.mnemonic("test",2,{variable("a"),variable("b")},[&](void)
   {
     cg.add_i(variable("a"),cg.mul_i(variable("a"),constant(55)),variable("b"));
     cg.jump(st.address + 2);
   });

-The code above add the 3 byte large mnemonic "test" to the current basic block.
-The mnemonic receives two arguments "a" and "b".
-When executed "test" computes "a * 55 + b", writes the value into "a" and jump the the next mnemonic.
-The code_generator methods come in two version.
+The code above add the 3 byte large mnemonic `test` to the current basic block.
+The mnemonic receives two arguments `a` and `b`.
+When executed `test` computes ``a * 55 + b``, writes the value into `a` and jumps to the next mnemonic.
+The :cpp:class:`code_generator` methods come in two version.
 One is called with the arguments for the operations and returns a temporary variable with the result, another that accepts the target of the assignment as the first argument and the operands of the operation after that.

-To make complex PIL expression more readable Panopticon includes overloads of most of the arithmetic and logic operators that behave like the code generator methods Thses overloads reside in the "po::dsel" namespace and are "activated" by including this namespace.
+To make complex PIL expression more readable Panopticon includes overloads of most of the arithmetic and logic operators that behave like the code generator methods Thses overloads reside in the "po::dsel" namespace and are used by including this namespace.

 .. code-block:: c++